 Bring history to life!
 Parks Canada is looking for dedicated individuals to create lasting memories and amazing experiences for visitors, alongside Parks Canada employees.
-Your skill and determination will contribute to the legacy of the 150th anniversary of our nation.

 Our volunteer program offers a wide variety of experiences, duties and roles at the national historic site.
 Fort Langley attracts 100,000 visitors from BC and around the world each year.
 Help showcase what life was really like as a fur trader in the 1800s and learn more about the history of British Columbia.